webatvantage/Responsive-Background-Images/README.md

-Add the JS at the end of the body
+Add the JS at the end of the body.
-The script initializes automatically on load and adds a resize handler that sets the corresponding src on breakpoint change
+The script initializes automatically on load and adds a resize handler that sets the corresponding background-image on breakpoint change.
 ```javascript
 <script src="js/bg-responsive.js"></script>
 ```